Joe Satriani: Equipment

-Satriani endorses Ibanez's JS Series guitars and the Marshall JVM410HJS guitar amplifier.
+Satriani endorses Ibanez's JS Series guitars and the Marshall JVM410HJS amplifier.
 Both lines were designed specifically for him as signature products.
 The Ibanez JS1 (the original JS model) was based on, and replaced, the Ibanez 540 Radius model that Satriani first endorsed.
 Many of his guitars are made by the company, including the JS1000 and JS1200.
 These guitars typically feature the DiMarzio PAF Pro (which he used up until 1993 in both the neck and bridge positions), the DiMarzio Fred (which he used in the bridge position from 1993 to 2005), and the Mo' Joe and the Paf Joe (which he has used in the bridge and neck positions from 2005 to the present).
-He has more recently introduced the Satch Track single-coil pickup that he used in his Humbucker/Single coil-equipped signature Ibanez guitars.
+He has more recently introduced the Satch Track single-coil pickup that he used in his humbucker/single coil-equipped signature Ibanez guitars.
 He has since replaced the Satch Track with the Sustainiac.

 The JS line of guitars is Satriani's signature line, with the JS1000, JS1200, JS2400, JSBDG, and JS20th using Ibanez's original Edge double-locking tremolo bridge.
 The JS100 and JS120s both use Ibanez's Edge 3 tremolo bridge.
 The JS1600 is a fixed-bridge guitar with no tremolo system.
 The guitar he was most associated with during the 1990s was a chrome-finished guitar nicknamed "Chrome Boy".
 This instrument can be seen on the Live in San Francisco DVD.
 However, the guitar used for most of the concert was in fact a lookalike nicknamed "Pearly", which featured Seymour Duncan Pearly Gates pickups.

 Satriani uses a number of other JS models, such as the JS double neck model, JS700 (primary axe on his self-titled CD, seen on the 1995 Joe Satriani tour, which features a fixed bridge, P-90 pickups, and a matching mahogany body and neck), JS6/JS6000 (natural body), JS1 (the original JS model), JS2000 (fixed-bridge model), a variety of JS100s, JS1000s and JS1200s with custom paint work, and a large number of prototype JSs.
 All double-locking bridges have been the original Edge tremolo, not the newer models, which point to a more custom guitar than the off-the-shelf models.
 Satriani played a red 7-string JS model, seen in the G3 Live in Tokyo DVD from 2005.
 He also has a prototype 24-fret version of the JS, now called the JS–2400, which he has used with Chickenfoot.
 He has also used other prototypes featuring a Sustainiac or a JS model with three single coil-sized humbucker pickups.

-Satriani's guitars are usually equipped with his signature DiMarzio humbucker pickups, Mo' Joe and PAF Joe, and his 24-fret JS model features a signature single-coil-sized humbucker called the Satch Track in the neck position.
-Some of his guitars are still equipped with the pickup models he favored in the past, the DiMarzio FRED and PAF Pro pickups.